 All guilt is solely an invention of your mind… in understanding this you are saved… how simple is salvation!
 It is merely a statement of your true identity.

 The lie is so obvious that it requires no explanation.
-Every child has conscience enough to know that he is morally accountable for his deeds and that sin has separated him from God.
+Every child has conscience enough to know that he is morally accountable for his deeds.
 Yet the lie is so appealing that intelligent adults by the millions embrace it in their desperate flight from truth and God.
+See A Course in Miracles

 Embracing the Wildest Tales